gilburns/IntuneMac/Browsers/Google Chrome/README.md

 	</dict>
 ```

-If you use the Google example, just be aware that they didn't proof their examples in a real world.
+If you use the Google examples, just be aware that they didn't proof their examples in a real world.
 Proceed with caution.

 Google Chrome Update Policies: